Country Details For

 There are other laws that are not directly related to tobacco control but impact some aspects of tobacco control.
 Specifically, the Road Traffic (Public Service Vehicles) Regulations (Cap 374D) set forth the limited exception to smoking in taxis and buses when privately hired.
 The Public Health and Municipal Services Ordinance (Cap 132) contains a list of smoke free outdoor “public pleasure grounds” in Hong Kong.
 The Smokeless Tobacco Products (Prohibition) Regulations are issued under the Public Health and Municipal Services Ordinance.
 And the Aviation Security Ordinance (Cap 494) contains aircraft regulations, including prohibitions on smoking in aircraft.

-The Special Administrative Region’s legal measures were reviewed by our legal staff and verified by in-country lawyers or tobacco control experts.
+The Special Administrative Region’s legal measures were reviewed by our legal staff in consultation with in-country lawyers or tobacco control experts.

 Policy Fact Sheets